fablabbcn/smartcitizen-docs/docs/guides/getting-started/updating-the-wifi-credentials.md

 ![](/assets/images/onboarding-wifi.png)

 - The LED will go blue and **your kit should start to publish again using the new Wi-Fi**.
-You can confirm it by visiting your device on [smartcitizen.me/kits](https://smartcitizen.me/kits).
+You can confirm it by visiting your device on [{{ extra.urls.platform.name }}]({{ extra.urls.platform.link }}).
 You can repeat the process as many times as you want by going back to step 1.

 !!! info
 	If your Kit is not publishing check the [LED status chart](/hardware/kit/features/#operation-modes) to know more about it.